Improve Your Online Presence with Business Listings

 How about a Foursquare page that asks, “Is this your business?
 Claim it now.”

-If restaurants don't claim their business listings in relevant and authoritative directories, potential customers may never find them, hostile competitors could attempt to display false information and good-intentioned customers might unknowingly enter incorrect information.
+If businesses don't claim their listings in relevant and authoritative directories, potential customers may never find them, hostile competitors could attempt to display false information and good-intentioned customers might unknowingly enter incorrect information.

 When claiming a business listing, the owner needs to verify that he/she owns the business.
 Google My Business and Bing Places send a postcard to the business address with a code that needs to be entered online.
 Other business directories like Facebook, Yelp and Apple Maps may use an automated phone call to verify the business over the phone with the code.

-First, claim what's rightfully yours — your restaurant's business listing.
-If your audience has reviewed your restaurant on a business directory and you've never claimed that listing, you're missing an ideal opportunity to connect with your audience online.
+First, claim what's rightfully yours — your business listing.
+If your audience has reviewed your business on a directory and you've never claimed that listing, you're missing an ideal opportunity to connect with your audience online.

 Third, in the notes field of the contact card, add links to the business directories where your company is listed, but safeguard the login credentials in a password manager like 1Password.